 Service on the SECU and SECU Foundation Boards is important to Williams because she values the “public and community service provided by the state employees of North Carolina” and the “collective, positive impact on community and economic development that is supported by the SECU members through the activities of the Foundation.”

 McKinley Wooten Jr.

 A native of Kinston, Mr. Wooten holds degrees from Morehouse College and Vanderbilt University School of Law.
 He is a Deputy Director for the Administrative Office of the Courts in Raleigh.
 Mr. Wooten joined SECU in 1994 and became a member of the Board of Directors in 2000, serving as Chairman from 2011-2013.

 Mr. Wooten states that he volunteers his time to serve the membership because, “I believe strongly in the cooperative philosophy of credit unions in general and that of State Employees’ Credit Union in particular.
 I believe in the membership, a league of hard-working, dedicated State employees and their families who rightfully expect and deserve sound leadership at the Board level.”

 Mr. Wooten's other volunteer service includes serving as a community advisor for the Junior League of Raleigh, a member of the NC Museum of History Foundation Board and as a Big Brother with Big Brothers Big Sisters of the Triangle.
 He is an active member of his church and enjoys playing the piano, traveling and spending time with his family.
-He is married to Laura H. Wooten, and they are the proud parents of a teenage son and daughter.
+He is married to Laura H. Wooten, and they are the proud parents of a son and daughter.